krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 statistical properties.

 We can categorize such signals into those we want to _accumulate_ (e.g., revenue, profits, satisfied customers) and those we want to _constrain_ (e.g., costs, risks, debts, delays).
-The presence calculus offers tools to frame decisions about such signals in terms of _actively managing_ a property's accumulation over time and timescales.
+The presence calculus offers tools to frame decisions about such signals in terms of _directly observing_ and _actively managing_ a property's accumulation over time and timescales.

-Specifically
-we focus on systems properties and signals satisfying the following criteria. [^-not-exclusive]:
+Specifically we focus on systems properties and signals satisfying the following criteria. [^-not-exclusive]:

 [^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the presence calculus.
 There are lots of theoretical reasons to believe that the ideas here generalize well beyond this,